-The potential impacts to public services are considered to be consistent with those evaluated in the GPU EIR.
+The potential impacts to Public Services are considered to be consistent with those evaluated in the GPU EIR.

-References: Application materials; Title 23 of Stanislaus County Code; Referral response from the Stanislaus County Public Works Department, dated April 15, 2024; Stanislaus County Zoning Ordinance (Title 21); Stanislaus County 2016 General Plan EIR; Stanislaus County General Plan and Support Documentation1.
+References: Title 23 of Stanislaus County Code; Referral response from Oakdale Irrigation District, dated March 31, 2025; Application materials; Stanislaus County Zoning Ordinance (Title 21); Stanislaus County 2016 General Plan EIR; Stanislaus County General Plan and Support Documentation1.

 XVI.
-RECREATION Significant Project Impact Impact Not Identified by GPU EIR Substantial New Information Consistent with GPU EIR a) Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated? х b) Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment? x
+R ECREATION Significant Project Impact Impact Not Identified by GPU EIR Substantial New Information Consistent with GPU EIR a) Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated? х b) Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment? х

 Discussion: The GPU EIR determined that the potential for impacts to recreational facilities or development which would require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment resulting from implementation of the General Plan to be less than significant.
-However, impacts to neighborhoods and regional parks or other recreational facilities were considered to be significant and unavoidable due to the population and housing increase projected under the GPU which would increase the demands on Stanislaus County parks and recreational facilities.

-If approved, each parcel will be able to maintain up to two single-family dwellings and one Accessory Dwelling Unit in accordance with the A-2 zoning district.
+However, impacts to neighborhood and regional parks or other recreational facilities were considered to be significant and unavoidable due to the population and housing increase projected under the GPU which would increase the demands on Stanislaus County parks and recreational facilities.
+If approved, each proposed parcel could be developed with up to one single-family dwelling, one ADU, and one JADU in accordance with the A-2 zoning district.
+The remainder could be developed with up to two single-family dwellings and one JADU.
 However, this project is not anticipated to increase demands for recreational facilities.

-Potential impacts to recreation are considered to be consistent with those evaluated in the GPU EIR.
+Accordingly, the potential impacts to Recreation are considered to be consistent with those evaluated in the GPU EIR.